Salamander1012/OSSTEST-Rutgers-Webview/README.md

 if you have any questions.

 Specificiations:
-- Implement a tableView to display all the handles in the given object array.
+- Implement a tableView to display all the titles in the given object array.
 There should be a cell for each item.

 - When you tap a tableView cell, if the object in the array at the specified index has a URL,